csps-efpc/csps-llm/README.md

 }
 ```
 The service will return a well-formed JSON object in every case, and will comply with the provided schema if it's there.

+## Contributions
+Nothing makes us happier than sonstrucutve feedback and well-formed PRs - if you're looking to contribute, some areas where we'd love help:
+* Auto-download of models from HuggingFace - easy
+* Support session suspend and restore when several are running concurrently - tricky
+* Switch to using llama-cpp-python's built in chat formatting - easy
+* Improved RAC - use the constrained-schema feature to make the model do grounding on the initial prompt and make better decisions about which source(s) to retrieve. - hard